Do you ever have trouble finding your favorite makeup products?

-I decided to do a post on my makeup table.
-When Mr. G.Q. and I bought this home in California I was fortunate to have a vanity table alcove already present in the master bath.
-So I decided to organize my beauty products and tools in a functional yet aesthetically pleasing way.
+So, I decided to organize my makeup products once and for all.
+And I thought you too, might need some help in this area and thus, I decided to do a post on how I organized my makeup table.
+When Mr. G.Q. and I bought this home in California, I was fortunate to have a vanity table alcove already present in the master bath.
+Here’s how I organized my beauty products and tools in a functional yet aesthetically pleasing way.
 See if you think I hit those marks.

 My Makeup Table

-I started with a bronze 15 x 15 inch mirrored tray from HomeGoods because I was trying to tie together the different metals that were in place.
-Here’s a similar one from Amazon.
+Above, I started with a bronze 15 x 15-inch mirrored tray from HomeGoods because I was trying to tie together the different metals that were in place.
+Here is a similar one.
 The faucets and cabinet hardware were both polished nickel and the vanity mirrors were gold.

-Alright lovely readers, how did I do on this makeup station?
+Alright lovely readers, how did I do on this makeup station/ vanity table?
 Does it look attractive and also practical?
 Any other suggestions?
 How do you organize your cosmetics?
-Please let me below in the comment section.
+Please let me below in the comment section., below.
+Happy week!